 Legal status of cryptocurrency

-While there is ambiguity on the legality of cryptocurrencies, if the Cryptocurrency Bill 2021 is enforced in the same way as the Cryptocurrency Bill 2019, it will impose a ban on any person from holding cryptocurrencies unless the underlying technology or process is used for experimental, research or educational purposes, provided that the cryptocurrency will not be used to make or receive payment in this activity.
+While there is ambiguity on the legality of cryptocurrencies, if the Cryptocurrency Bill 2021 is in line with the Cryptocurrency Bill 2019, it will impose a ban on any person from holding cryptocurrencies unless the underlying technology or process is used for experimental, research or educational purposes if the cryptocurrency will not be used to make or receive payment in this activity.
+We note that discussions are ongoing at the inter-ministerial level with respect to the unregulated nature of cryptocurrencies in India presently, and given their borderless nature, any legislation to regulate or ban cryptoassets can only be effective after significant international collaboration, the evaluation of risks and benefits, and the evolution of common taxonomy and standards.

 Several associations, including the Blockchain and Virtual Currency Association, the Blockchain Foundation of India, the Digital Asset and Blockchain Foundation of India and the Internet and Mobile Association of India, which include industry participants and government representatives, have committed to examining legal and policy issues relating to cryptoassets.

-The Cryptocurrency Bill 2019 bans any person from dealing in cryptoassets (agnostic of any specific attribute of that cryptoasset), including, among others, as a means for investment.
-In light of the proposed blanket ban on the use of cryptoassets, regulators have not sought to identify any attributes that would distinguish its various use cases, including as a security.
-However, recent public articles suggest that the government of India may classify cryptocurrency as an asset class to be regulated by the Securities Exchange Board of India (SEBI).
+Currently, there is no enacted legislation on cryptocurrency regulation in India.
+The Cryptocurrency Bill 2019 had sought to ban any person from dealing in cryptoassets (agnostic of any specific attribute of that cryptoasset), including, among others, as a means for investment.
+In light of the proposed blanket ban on the use of cryptoassets, regulators had not sought to identify any attributes that would distinguish its various use cases, including as a security.
+However, some public articles suggest that the government of India may classify cryptocurrency as an asset class to be regulated by the Securities and Exchange Board of India (SEBI).

 Investors in cryptoassets are not classified or treated differently.